 Let $\mathcal{N}$ be the set of contents.
 For each content $n\in\mathcal{N}$, the required caching size and transmission bandwidth are represented by $s_n$ and $b_n$ respectively.
-Without loss of generality, we assume all contents can be fetched from the server in case of a cache miss.
-The user's preference is described as $\rho_{kn}$, which is the probability of user $k$ requests file $n$.
+Without loss of generality, we assume all contents can be fetched from the backbone servers in case of a cache miss.
+The user's preference is described as $\rho_{kn}$, which is the probability of user $k$ requesting file $n$.
 Furthermore, we use $\pi_{ka}$ to represent the user $k$ accesses to the network service via AR $a$, which depends on the user movement behaviour.
-For modelling simplification purpose, we assume the user's movement is already known thus $\pi_{ka}$ becomes a binary indicator; otherwise, $\pi_{ka}$ is the moving probability and the model for this case is discussed in our previous work~\cite{wang2019proactive}.
+For modelling simplification purposes, we assume the user's movement is already known, thus $\pi_{ka}$ becomes a binary indicator; otherwise, $\pi_{ka}$ is the moving probability and the model for this case is discussed in our previous work~\cite{wang2019proactive}.
 Consequently the aggregated number of request for content $n$ at AR $a$, $\lambda_{na}$, can be determined by $\lambda_{na}=\sum_{k}\pi_{ka}\cdot\rho_{kn}$.
-The used symbols and their meanings are summarized in Table \ref{tab:notations}.
+For ease of reference, all used symbols and their meanings are summarized in Table \ref{tab:notations}.